 Right now Philadelphia is hosting the 22nd Book and the Cook event that pairs cookbook authors with local restaurants.
-In past years, the event has brought Philadelphia such food stars as the late Julia Child, Craig Claiborne, Ming Tsai and many more.
+In past years, the event has brought Philadelphia such food stars as the late Julia Child, Craig Claiborne, Ming Tsai, and many more.

 So I thought it would be fun to learn more about YOUR favorite cookbook authors and YOUR favorite cookbooks.
 I am a big collector of cookbooks but like many home cooks, I don't use them as much as I would like to.

-I refer to recipes a lot for ideas, but when it comes time to put together a meal during the week, I usually come up with something on the fly or fall back on one of my old standards.
-This is something I’m hoping this blog will get me away from doing.
-By having to attempt and write about new recipes, I’m forcing myself to come up with new ideas and techniques.
+I often refer to recipes for ideas, but when it comes time to put together a meal during the week, I usually come up with something on the fly or fall back on one of my old standards.
+This is something I'm hoping this blog will get me away from doing.
+By having to attempt and write about new recipes, I'm forcing myself to come up with new ideas and techniques.

 What Are Some of My Favorite Cookbooks?

 Wow, this is a tough question since I have so many that I love to just read and get ideas from.
 I do, however, look for certain essentials like:

 - Are the recipes written for a home cook?

 - Can I make these recipes by myself or do a need a team of assistants to prep the meal?